Where we work

 Notable areas that have been planted include the substation triangle along Witan Way (opposite Waitrose car park), the wooded area behind the ‘wiggly bench’ on Witan Way footpath, and the banks of the Mill Stream.

 A hawthorn hedge was planted on West End Meadow and, over two winters, 150 trees were planted on ‘The Mounds’ at Thorney Leys.
 In February 2017 we coppiced the trees we had planted 10 years earlier:

-We have coppiced about a quarter of the mature hazel and dogwood along Witan Way footpath, raised funds for the pollarding of some of the willows in Grimes Meadow on Langel Common, and cleared areas of overgrown woodland and moat at Cogges Manor Farm.
+We have coppiced the mature hazel and dogwood along Witan Way footpath, raised funds for the pollarding of some of the willows in Grimes Meadow on Langel Common, and cleared areas of overgrown woodland and moat at Cogges Manor Farm.